LennaHammer/English/EVP/out/words_adverb.md

 /ðer/ GIVING
 [A2]used when you are giving someone something
 - There's some money for your movie ticket.
 - "Could I have a pencil?"
 "Yes.
-There you are."
+There `you are`."

 ## 199. too ## adverb
 /tuː/ not too
 [A2]used before adjectives and adverbs to mean "not very"
 - How was your exam?
-"Not too bad, I suppose."
+"Not too `bad`, I suppose."
 - I didn't play too well today.
 - He wasn't too happy when I told him about the mistake.